John Cottingham

 John Cottingham (born 1943) is an English philosopher.
 The focus of his research has been early-modern philosophy (especially Descartes), the philosophy of religion and moral philosophy.
 He is a Professor Emeritus of Philosophy at the University of Reading, Professorial Research Fellow at Heythrop College, University of London, and Honorary Fellow of St John's College, Oxford.
 He is also a current Visiting Professor to the Philosophy Department at King's College, London.

 Cottingham has served as editor of the journal Ratio, president of the Aristotelian Society, of the British Society for the Philosophy of Religion, of the Mind Association and as Chairman of the British Society for the History of Philosophy.
 A Festschrift with responses by Cottingham, The Moral Life, was published by Palgrave in 2008.

+Education

-Cottingham was educated at Merchant Taylors' School, Northwood, and St John's College, Oxford.
+Born in London, Cottingham was educated at Merchant Taylors' School, Northwood (London) and St John's College, Oxford.

 Research

 Descartes

 Cottingham introduced trialism as an alternative interpretation of the mind–body dualism of Descartes.
 Although composed of two substances, mind and body, the human being possesses distinctive attributes in its own right (including sensations, passions, emotions), and these form a third category, that cannot be reduced to thought or extension.
 Cottingham has also argued that Descartes's view of animals as machines does not have the reductionistic implications commonly supposed.
 Finally, Cottingham has explored the importance of Descartes as a moral philosopher, with a comprehensive picture of the good life that draws both on his scientific work (in physiology and psychology) and also on the theistic outlook that informs all his philosophy.
 Cottingham is co-editor and translator of the three-volume Cambridge edition of The Philosophical Writings of Descartes.